Mother Teresa: 'The saint who was my mother'

 I don't know if I said, "thank you for giving me life," but I should have.

-"Nothing is difficult, just different.
+This is what she said to me: "Nothing is difficult, just different.
 If you can't find anyone to help you achieve what you want to do, do it alone and don't be afraid of the unknown."